DevMountain/react-5-afternoon/README.md

 <img src="https://github.com/DevMountain/home-loan-wizard/blob/solution/readme-assets/4g.gif" />

-## Step 11
+## Step 11 - Challenge

 ### Summary

-Now that we have our fourth view hooked up, I think we're getting the hang of the flow between the reducer and our component.
-So in this step we're going to finish out our reducer.js.
+In this step, we will complete the rest of the reducer for updating the remaining properties on state.
+This step will be a challenge, meaning there will not be any guided instructions.
+Try to complete this step without looking at any previous steps.
+If you get stuck, try looking back at the previous three steps.

 ## Instructions